Nicolas-Iskos/CMRC-ATS-project/README.md

 A rough breakdown of the file structure is as follows:

-sensor.cpp    : Defines the sensor class, which is used to process raw sensor data
+sensor.cpp:
-	        and turn it into useable state data
+Defines the sensor class, which is used to process raw sensor data and turn it into useable state data

-LVD.cpp       : Defines the LVD class, which is used to make predictions of apogee
+LVD.cpp:
-	        based on vehicle state data and the current control
+Defines the LVD class, which is used to make predictions of apogee based on vehicle state data and the current control

-pi\_controller : Defines the pi\_controller class, which is used to determine an
+pi\_controller:
-		appropriate control on the air-brakes given instantaneous and integral error values on the predicted apogee compared to the target apogee
+Defines the pi\_controller class, which is used to determine an appropriate control on the air-brakes given instantaneous and integral error values on the predicted apogee compared to the target apogee

-mainloop.ino  : An Arduino sketch that uses objects of the three classes described
+mainloop.ino:
-		above to perform real-time prediction and control on the apogee of the launch vehicle
+An Arduino sketch that uses objects of the three classes described above to perform real-time prediction and control on the apogee of the launch vehicle